 Sacred Heart and NCDS Traditions

-Congé, a French word meaning holiday, is a surprise, in-school holiday during which the usual class schedule is suspended in favor of fun activities that help to build community.
+Congé, a French word meaning holiday, is a surprise, in-school holiday during which the usual class schedule is suspended in favor of fun activities that build community.
 Planned by the Committee of Games, Congé is traditionally announced mid-morning by Seniors, sparking excitement and laughter throughout the school halls.
 Recent Congés have featured roller skating, trivia contests, and dance competitions.

-Each December just before Christmas Break, the school community, including students and their families, faculty and alumnae, gather for Advent worship.
+Each December just before Christmas Break, the school community, including students and their families, faculty, and alumnae, gather for Advent worship.
 A popular family tradition, Newton Country Day's separate Middle and Upper School Advent Vespers feature the school's chorus groups, Handbell Choir, Liturgical Dancers, and Instrumental Ensembles.

 During Advent, students, faculty, and staff may participate in anonymous gift exchanges known as Advent Angels.
 During this holy period of anticipation, generosity of spirit is encouraged.
 Participants make and bake gifts for their Advent Angel in a celebratory atmosphere of secrecy and joy.
-At the traditional Christmas sing-along, held before Christmas Vacation, each Advent Angel presents a final gift and reveals him or herself to his or her Angel.
+At the annual Christmas sing-along, held before Christmas Vacation, each Advent Angel presents a final gift and reveals him or herself to his or her Angel.

 Throughout the year the teams compete for points not only in athletic endeavors, but also in various areas of school life, including school spirit, and participation and attendance at school events.
-At the end of the year, the team with the greater number of points is awarded the traditional Blue-Silver Trophy.
+At the end of the year, the team with the greater number of points is awarded the Blue-Silver Trophy.